cjohnson57/DialogflowFulfillmentDev/README.md

 The purpose of this application is to develop the bot before in the future integrating it with datareports.lsu.edu.

-Currently, all the bot can do is give the URL for a report when provided the report's year and code.
+Currently the bot can give a URL for a report when provided the code and year, search for reports based on topics and keywords, and build some simple queries based on conditions given by the user.

-In the future it's planned to be able to assist the user in finding reports based on the report's name and topic, and later to use prepared queries for the user to ask quick statistics without looking at a report.
+For the query functionality, here is an example phrase given by the user:

+    driver males older than 25 in 2012

+Which will then build this SQL query:

+    SELECT COUNT(*) FROM FactPerson WHERE PersonType = 'A' AND Sex = 'M' AND Age > 25 AND PersonOrigin = '2012'

+And return this as the result:

+    Here are the conditions we considered:
+    Person: Driver
+    Sex: Male
+    Age > 25
+    In 2012
+    Here is the result from those conditions:
+    107514